AWsabry/smartLock_app/README.md

 -- Also snackbar need to be added when the device is found and when it's connected, just to indicate the user with better useability experience.

+-- After that some changes in the UI should happen after checking with the product design team.